Understanding road laws

-A registered medical practitioner has provided a current medical certificate stating that due to the child’s disability or medical condition it is impracticable, undesirable or inexpedient that the child be restrained in a Australian standard car seat or seatbelt.
+A registered medical practitioner has provided a current medical certificate stating that due to the child’s disability or medical condition it is impracticable, undesirable or inexpedient that the child be restrained in an Australian standard car seat or seatbelt.

-The driver is complying with any conditions stated in the medical certificate.
+stated in the certificate.